anujg21/classification_ml_model/README.md

 * Deployment: Use the best-performing classifier to make predictions on new, unseen data and put the model into production.

 ### Data
 The dataset you will use comes from the [UCI Machine Learning repository](https://student.emeritus.org/courses/5965/assignments/243751?module_item_id=1425052#:~:text=UCI%20Machine%20Learning,an%20external%20site.).
 The data is from a Portuguese banking institution and is a collection of the results of multiple marketing campaigns.
-You can make use of for more information on the data and features.
+You can make use of CRISP-DM-BANK.pdf for more information on the data and features.

 #### Data Preparation
 It comprises of many steps but remember to transform the data using the techiques in hand.